robertorcosta/azure-docs.pt-br/articles/azure-sql-edge/tutorial-run-ml-model-on-sql-edge.md

 ## <a name="next-steps"></a>Próximas etapas

-Para obter mais informações sobre como usar os modelos do ONNX no SQL do Azure no Edge, confira [Aprendizado de máquina e IA com ONNX no SQL no Edge (versão prévia)](onnx-overview.md).
+Para obter mais informações sobre como usar os modelos do ONNX no SQL do Azure no Edge, confira [Machine learning e IA com ONNX no SQL no Edge](onnx-overview.md).